 The story concludes with the Doctor and Jo in the TARDIS.
 The Doctor offers Jo many other planets to visit in the universe.
 But Jo wishes to see only one planet and that’s Earth.
 Earth in her home time!
 The Doctor happily agrees.
 Are you sure about this, Jo?
 There might be giant maggots there! 😀

 The original DVD special features were as follows.
-There was a stereo sound audio mix option for the story and a DVD audio commentary with Katy Manning, Prentis Hancock, Tim Preece, producer Barry Letts and script editor Terrance Dicks.
+There was a mono sound audio mix option for the story and a DVD audio commentary with Katy Manning, Prentis Hancock, Tim Preece, producer Barry Letts and script editor Terrance Dicks.
 There was also an info-text commentary option to enjoy.

 There was the ‘Perfect Scenario: The End of Dreams’ documentary that focused on the socio-political aspects of ‘Planet of the Daleks’ and the making-of documentary called ‘The Rumble in the Jungle’.
 There was also the ‘Multi-Colourisation’ restoration featurette that focused on the colourisation of ‘Episode Three’ and there was the ‘Stripped For Action – The Daleks’ documentary that looks into the comic book adventures of the Daleks.
 There was also a ‘Blue Peter’ item; a photo gallery of the story and PDF materials, including ‘Production Design Drawings’ and a ‘Radio Times Listings’ of the story.
 There was also an Easter Egg that happened to be a commentary extra for ‘Episode Three’ of the story.

-On Disc 4 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the stereo sound audio mix option for the story; the DVD audio commentary; ‘The Rumble In The Jungle’ making-of documentary; the ‘Multi-Colourisation’ restoration featurette; the ‘Stripped For Action – The Daleks’ documentary; the ‘Blue Peter’ item, the ‘Radio Times Listings’ PDF, and the commentary extra for ‘Episode Three’ of the story can be found on there.
+On Disc 4 of the ‘Doctor Who – The Collection – Season 10’ Blu-ray, the mono sound audio mix option for the story; the DVD audio commentary; ‘The Rumble In The Jungle’ making-of documentary; the ‘Multi-Colourisation’ restoration featurette; the ‘Stripped For Action – The Daleks’ documentary; the ‘Blue Peter’ item, the ‘Radio Times Listings’ PDF, and the commentary extra for ‘Episode Three’ of the story can be found on there.
 The info-text commentary option; the ‘Perfect Scenario: The End of Dreams’ documentary and the photo gallery of the story have been updated for 2019 on the Blu-ray.

-The new special features on Blu-ray include the updated CGI effects option for the story to enjoy on the Blu-ray disc.
+The new special features on Blu-ray include the updated CGI effects option for the story to enjoy.
 There’s also the ‘Behind the Sofa’ feature on ‘Planet of the Daleks’ with Katy Manning (Jo Grant); Richard Franklin (Mike Yates) and John Levene (Sgt.
 Benton) as well as new series producer Phil Collinson; new series writer Joy Wilkinson and new series writer Pete McTighe.
 There’s also BBC trailers and continuity announcements for ‘Planet of the Daleks’ and a ‘coming soon’ DVD trailer for ‘The Green Death’ with Jon Pertwee; Katy Manning; Nicholas Courtney; Richard Franklin and John Levene (taken from the ‘Spearhead From Space’ Blu-ray).
 There’s also a brand-new 5.1 surround sound audio mix option for the story to enjoy.